scaffold-eth/scaffold-eth/README.md

   // Set the collectible minter to be the collections contract so it can create and mint the cards await collectible.transferMinter(collections.address);
 ```
+First, we upload the NTFs metadata to IPFS (You on't need to understand this yet, we'll touch on this a bit later in this tutorial).

-First, we deploy the 3 contracts we have in the /packages/hardhat/contracts folder.
+Next, we deploy the 3 contracts we have in the /packages/hardhat/contracts folder.
 - EMEMToken.sol is a boilerplate erc20 token we'll use to stake in a collection
 - Collections.sol manages the collections/pools available and the NFTs within each
 - Collectible.sol is a simple ERC1155 NFT implementation